anouarg88/CapsGAT/README.md

 For further instructions on how to use CapsQual, please refer to the [CapsQual User Manual](https://github.com/anouarg88/CapsQual/wiki).
 Please note that official CapsQual releases are only available from this GitHub repository's [Releases page](https://github.com/anouarg88/CapsGAT/releases).
 CapsQual was developed using AI.

-# Contribution
+# Contributions

 Contributions are welcome!
-If you wish to contribute to this project, please open an issue and describe your ideas for review.
-If accepted, please create a fork of this repository to work on.
-Do not send pull requests without prior notice.
+If you would like to contribute to CapsQual, please start by opening an issue or responding to an existing one to discuss your ideas before starting work.
+This helps ensure your efforts align with the project's goals.
+For code contributions, please fork the repository and submit a pull request after the idea has been discussed.
+Thank you for your interest!

 # Installation